zenfish/muzak/README.md

 music notes/chords/etc (currently Western/English music using the 12-note scale, etc.) in various ways.
 Tested/works on an M1 mac, at least, should mostly work with other OSs, but YMMV.

+* How to use the little programs is below the installation instructions *

 An effort is made to make the various programs -

 - do one thing.
 Not many things.